Stucco Painting12 min read

 The difference between a mediocre paint job and an exceptional one lies entirely in preparation—specifically, the 5-step process of power washing, scraping, sanding, caulking, and priming.

-Why Advanced Stucco Preparation Matters
+Why Does Advanced Stucco Preparation Matter?

 Skipping preparation steps is the number one cause of paint failure on stucco.
 A 2023 study by the Paint Quality Institute found that 85% of paint failures on exterior masonry are due to inadequate surface preparation (source: Paint Quality Institute, Exterior Paint Failure Study).
 In the Bay Area, the stakes are even higher.
 The region's temperature swings, from 30°F winter nights to 100°F summer days in cities like Livermore, cause stucco to expand and contract.
 Without proper caulking and flexible coatings, cracks reappear within months.